Evel Knievel: Motorcycles

 Attempting his jumps on motorcycles whose suspensions were designed primarily for street riding or flat track racing was a major factor in Knievel's many disastrous landings.
-The terrific forces these machines passed on to his body are well illustrated in the super slow-motion footage of his Caesars' landing.
+The terrific forces these machines passed on to his body are well illustrated in the slow-motion footage of his Caesars' landing.

-Between December 1969 and April 1970, Knievel used the Laverda American Eagle 750cc motorcycle.
+Between December 1969 and April 1970, Knievel used the Laverda American Eagle 750 cc motorcycle.
 On December 12, 1970, Knievel would switch to the Harley-Davidson XR-750, the motorcycle with which he is best known for jumping.
 Knievel would use the XR-750 in association with Harley-Davidson until 1977.
 However, after his 1977 conviction for the assault of Shelly Saltman, Harley-Davidson withdrew its sponsorship of Knievel.

 On September 8, 1974, Knievel attempted to jump the Snake River Canyon on a rocket-propelled motorcycle designed by former NASA engineer Robert Truax, dubbed the Skycycle X-2.
 The State of Idaho registered the X-2 as an airplane rather than a motorcycle.

 At the tail end of his career, while helping launch the career of his son, Robbie, Knievel returned to the Triumph T120.
 However, he used the bike only for wheelies and did not jump after retiring from the XR-750.

 In 1997, Knievel signed with the California Motorcycle Company to release a limited Evel Knievel Motorcycle.
 The motorcycle was not built to jump but was rather a V-twin cruiser motorcycle intended to compete with Harley-Davidson street bikes.
 Knievel promoted the motorcycle at his various public appearances.
 After the company closed in 2003, Knievel returned to riding modern street Harley-Davidson motorcycles at his public appearances.

 Robbie sold limited-edition motorcycles from his company, Knievel Motorcycles Manufacturing Inc. Although two of the motorcycles refer to Evel (the Legend Series Evel Commemorative and the Snake River Canyon motorcycle), Evel did not ride Robbie's bikes.